Jack Butterworth, Baron Butterworth

 John Blackstocke Butterworth, Baron Butterworth, (13 March 1918 – 19 June 2003) was a British lawyer and the first Vice-Chancellor of the University of Warwick.
 He was the chair of the committee that published the Butterworth Report on social work in 1972.

-Butterworth was graduated in jurisprudence from Oxford University.
+Butterworth graduated in jurisprudence from Oxford University.
 On the eve of the Second World War he enlisted in the Royal Artillery and spent much of the war in Scotland, protecting strategic targets from air attack.

 Background and family

 He qualified in 1946 as a barrister at Lincoln's Inn, and then became a law tutor at New College, Oxford.
 He had a reputation as an outstanding teacher and he was made an Honorary Bencher of Lincoln's Inn in 1953.
 He was quick-witted and shrewd, which accounts for his appointment as bursar of New College for the last seven years of his time at Oxford.

 Butterworth married his wife Doris in 1948 and they had one son and two daughters, including Anna Walker, who became a senior civil servant of some distinction.